Self Assessment Tax Return

 Reduced rates of USC depend on age and personal circumstances.
 Exemptions or reduced rates may apply if you are aged 70 and over; and/or you hold a full Medical Card; note that the taxpayer is responsible for informing Revenue if they hold a full medical card.

-Reduced rates will apply for the whole year if you are aged 70 or over; and/or your total income is €60,000 or less.
+Reduced rates will apply for the whole year if you are aged 70 and over; and/or your total income is €60,000 or less.
 If your income is over €60,000 then the standard rates of USC apply to your full income.
+Medical card holders must re-validate eligibility annually through ROS for 2026 reliefs.

 Earned income tax credits